termie/farmboy/README.rst

 You've got something crazy going on at your company and need to look up your IPs from a custom database?
 You can define your hosts as a callable that will be run every time you need to get the IPs for your setup.
-(We'd suggest caching it locally, however, and using the caching wrapper Farm Boy provides)
+(We'd suggest caching it locally, however, and using the caching wrapper Farm Boy provides [TODO])

 ---------